dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3414: Respect for privacy is foundational to democracy.
+### T3414: Individual privacy and autonomy are critical values.

 |Support|
 |---|